 But don’t be afraid to get personal.
-If you have a personal connection or story you can share, doing so can really help new individuals and families in your network learn about epilepsy and the Walk to END EPILEPSY.
+That being said, if you have a personal connection or story you can share, doing so can really help new individuals and families in your network learn about epilepsy and the Walk to END EPILEPSY.

 Tying facts and statistics to your posts can be a powerful tool.
 Use the examples below on social media (Facebook is still our favorite, but Instagram, LinkedIn, and Twitter are great, too), via email, in person or on the phone!

 1 in 26 people will be diagnosed with epilepsy in their lifetime.
 Everyone knows someone affected by seizures.
-Did you know I am/my child/parent/sibling/friend is the 1 in 26?
-This June, I’m joining the Walk to END EPILEPSY, and I’m asking my friends and family to consider making a donation of $26 in recognition of those who are battling epilepsy. #WalkToEndEpilepsy (Insert link to fundraising page)
+Did you know [I'm/my child/parent/sibling/friend] is the 1 in 26?
+I’m joining @EFEPA for the Walk to END EPILEPSY, and I’m asking my friends and family to consider making a donation of $26 in recognition of those who are battling epilepsy. #WalktoENDEPILEPSY (Insert link to fundraising page)

 1 in 10 people will have a seizure at some point in their life.
-In recognition of the 1 in 10, I'm sharing tips on how to be #SeizureSmart with 10 of my friends and asking that each of you considering making a $10 donation to my Walk to END EPILEPSY fundraising page.
-Together, we can raise the funds and awareness needed to end the disorder, and the discrimination and stigmas that go along with it. #WalkToEndEpilepsy (Tag 10 friends, Insert link to fundraising page)
+In recognition of the 1 in 10, I'm sharing tips on how to be #SeizureSmart with 10 of my friends and asking that each of you considering making a $10 donation to my Walk to END EPILEPSY fundraising page for @EFEPA.
+Together, we can raise the funds and awareness needed to END EPILEPSY and the discrimination and stigmas that goes along with it. #WalktoENDEPILEPSY (Tag 10 friends, Insert link to fundraising page)

-One third (33%) of people diagnosed with epilepsy are living with uncontrolled seizures because no available medications or surgery will work for them.
-This June, I am honoring the 33% by participating in the Walk to END EPILEPSY.
-Please consider donating $33 to my fundraising page to help provide programs, resources, services and HOPE for the one third living with active epilepsy and seizures. #WalkToEndEpilepsy (Insert link to fundraising page)
+30% of people diagnosed with epilepsy are living with uncontrolled seizures because no available medications or surgery will work for them.
+I'm honoring the 30% by participating in the Walk to END EPILEPSY with the @EFEPA.
+Please consider donating $30 to my fundraising page to help provide programs, resources, services, and HOPE for the 30% living with active epilepsy and seizures. #WalktoENDEPILEPSY (Insert link to fundraising page)

-3.4 million people in the US and over 110,000 residents of eastern PA are living with epilepsy.
-I’m/my child/parent/sibling/loved one is one of them.
-This June, I’m doing my part to make a difference by joining the EFEPA at the Walk to END EPILEPSY – Philadelphia...
-Will you join me or donate to my efforts? #WalkToEndEpilepsy (Insert link to fundraising page)
+3.4 million people in the U.S., and over 110,000 residents of Eastern PA, are living with epilepsy.
+[I’m/my child/parent/sibling/loved one] is one of them.
+I’m doing my part to make a difference by joining the @EFEPA at the Walk to END EPILEPSY...
+Will you join me or donate to my efforts?! #WalktoENDEPILEPSY (Insert link to fundraising page)

 470,000 children under the age of 18 in the US are living with epilepsy.
-This June, I’m trying to raise $470 in recognition of the hundreds of thousands of kids living with seizures.
-Will you help me reach that goal?
-No donation is too small – every little bit counts and gets me one step closer! #WalkToEndEpilepsy (Insert link to fundraising page)
+I’m trying to raise $470 in recognition of the hundreds of thousands of kids living with seizures.
+Will you help me reach that goal for the Walk to END EPILEPSY?
+No donation is too small—every little bit counts and gets me one step closer! #WalktoEND EPILEPSY (Insert link to fundraising page)

 One great way to increase your efforts is by planning a creative fundraiser event based around your interests or hobbies.
-Here’s some ideas of events your fellow all-star participants have hosted in the past:
+Here’s some ideas your fellow all-star participants have hosted in the past:

 Questions about fundraising or recruiting people to your team?
-Email our Development Manager, Melissa Fairchild, at email@example.com or call 215-629-5003 x106.
+Email Melissa at firstname.lastname@example.org or call 215-629-5003.